notaryproject/specifications/signing-and-verification-workflow.md

 - User has a fully qualified reference to an OCI artifact they want to pull.
 If the fully qualified artifact reference contains a tag then the user needs to resolve this tag to a digest.

-    E.g. If fully qualified reference is `wabbit-networks.io/software:Latest` where `Latest` is a tag pointing to an artifact.
-The user must resolve `Latest` tag to a digest and construct a new artifact reference using the resolved digest `wabbit-networks.io/software@sha256:${digest}`.
+    E.g. If a fully qualified reference is `wabbit-networks.io/software:Latest` where `Latest` is a tag pointing to an artifact.
+The user must resolve the `Latest` tag to a digest and construct a new artifact reference using the resolved digest `wabbit-networks.io/software@sha256:${digest}`.
 - User has configured [trust store and trust policy](./trust-store-trust-policy-specification.md) required for signature verification.

 ### Steps